Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Study Design

-\para{Target Optimality.} Target optimality was determined by two metrics: walking distance from the participant and its queue lengths (i.e., number of people waiting).
+\para{Target Optimality.} Target optimality was determined by two metrics: walking distance from the participant and queue length.
 For simplification, we estimate the total time to obtain coffee from a target using this formula:

-Based on the pilot studies, we empirically set the walking speed at 1m/s and waiting time per person in line at 15s.
+where $d$ denotes the walking distance to the target, and $n$ means the number of people in line. $\mathrm{SPEED}$ and $\mathrm{SERVICE\_TIME}$ are constants denote the average walking speed and the average waiting time per person in line, respectively.
+Based on our pilot studies, we empirically set $\mathrm{SPEED}$ at 1m/s and $\mathrm{SERVICE\_TIME}$ as 15s.
+While individuals naturally differ in walking speed, participants in our study did not need to physically walk; $\mathrm{SPEED}$ was used for estimation and is thus not expected to introduce \carton{substantial} bias.
 These parameters were explicitly communicated to participants in the study.

-Since the spatial arrangement of targets is fixed, we manipulated the queue lengths to clearly differentiate target optimality.
-Based on prior research~\cite{Swaroop2024AccuracyTime}, we intentionally included suboptimal choices to effectively evaluate potential participant over-reliance on AI suggestions.
-Each trial thus included \textbf{one optimal, two suboptimal, and one worst choice}, each differing by at least 10-second $\text{Time}_\text{coffee}$.
+Since the values of $d$ were fixed by the spatial arrangement of the targets, we manipulated the queue lengths $n$ to differentiate target optimality.
+Following prior research~\cite{Swaroop2024AccuracyTime}, each trial was designed to include intentionally varied options: \textbf{one optimal, two suboptimal, and one worst choice}, differing by at least 10 seconds in $T_\text{coffee}$.
+This setup allowed us to evaluate potential participant over-reliance on AI suggestions.
 Detailed calculations are provided in the supplementary materials.